The Library Board of Trustees is responsible for determining the rules for public behavior in the library necessary to:

 - Protect the rights of library employees and volunteers to conduct library business without interference.

-- Ensure the use of the building, materials and services by the greatest number of individuals.
+- Ensure the use of the building, materials, and services by the greatest number of individuals.

 - Preserve materials and facilities from harm.

-The Board authorizes the Director (or his designee) to revoke or restrict library privileges of any individual who behaves contrary to these rules.
+The Board authorizes the Director (or their designee) to revoke or restrict library privileges of any individual who behaves contrary to these rules.
 The Board also authorizes the Director to file charges against individuals who continually transgress these rules.

 Depending on the severity of the misbehavior, individuals who have been asked to leave the property may be barred from returning to the library.
 Individuals who have been barred may be asked to speak to the Director.
 Juveniles may be asked to bring a parent or guardian to such a conference.